ChapelFredman/Wireless-Access-Point-Cracking/README.md

 Tools: aircrack-ng or hashcat
 Purpose: To break the hashed password.
 How-to: Use aircrack-ng to attempt a brute-force attack with a wordlist. hashcat can be used for more advanced attacks and GPU acceleration.
+*There are 2 ways we can get the hash value, with aircrack-ng or with hashcat

+##### 5.1 Aircrack-ng

+5.1.1